If you are planning on applying to Dartmouth, the regular decision application deadline is January 3 and the application fee costs $80.

 Do I have to submit test scores to Dartmouth?

-No, Dartmouth is test optional, so you can choose whether to submit your test scores.
+❌ No, Dartmouth is test optional, so you can choose whether or not to send your standardized test scores.
 If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you may want not want to include them in your application..
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 First-Year Applications are Due

 The deadline for Fall first-year applications to Dartmouth is Jan 3.

 The deadline for Fall transfer applications to Dartmouth is Mar 1.